-Leveraging on a multi-agency approach, the Ministry of Education, Ministry of Health and Health Promotion Board collaborated to conceptualise and implement a co-curriculum programme "Breaking Down Barriers" (BDB) for students aged 15 and 17 years.
-BDB equips students with information and practical skills to help them avoid STI/HIV infection.
-They are taught the correct modes of STI/HIV transmission, the effective protective measures against infection, and the skills to say no to peer pressure to have pre-marital sex.
+Leveraging on a multi-agency approach, the Ministry of Education, Ministry of Health and Health Promotion Board collaborated to conceptualise and implement a co-curriculum programme.
+The Empowered Teens (eTeens) programme is a staple sexuality education programme targeting students aged 15 to 17 years.
+Eteens aims to teach students about the different sexually transmitted infections (STIs), consequences of STIs/HIV, protection against STIs/HIV/AIDS from a health perspective, and life skills such as the ability to be assertive and make sound decisions in order to say "no" to casual sex.
 Apart from developing programmes for mainstream students, HPB has successfully conceptualised and implemented a programme for vulnerable youths.